Selfie Button as a Presentation Clicker

 The device should now be connected, and will send events when the buttons are pressed.
 I found that the iOS button generated a “Volume Up” keypress, and the Android button generated an “Enter” keypress.

 The next step is to identify the input devices, and the events that they send.
-For this you will need the xinput and evtest packages installed.

-The command xinput list will show all input devices.
-You should see the inputs corresponding to the bluetooth device.
+will show all input devices.
+You should see the

 $ xinput list